Ibn-Adam/hello2/README.md

 # hello2
-this is my first repository or repo for learning git and github!
+this is my first repository or repo for learning git and github.